selimerunkut/factastichealth_website/_posts/2021-04-09-almost-every-ironman-vr.md

 image: /wp-content/uploads/after_migration_image_folder/almost-every-ironman-ironman-vr.png
 ---

-Completing virtual triathlons since 2020 april almost every weekend.
-What started this mad journey was the launch of Ironman VR series on the 4.4.2020.
+Almost every weekend, since 2020 april, I have been completing virtual triathlons.
+What started this journey was the launch of Ironman VR series on the 4.4.2020 and of course the cancelation of every event due to the covid 19 pandemic.
-I had to skip one VR because I was on a sailing boat and did not had my bike with me...
+I had to skip one VR in 2020 - reaason - was on a sailing boat and did not had my bike with me 😀